jeremy-dolan/jd-reference/sh-reference.md

 ```
 SIMPLE_COMMAND: one or more WORDS followed by a CONTROL_OPERATOR (see table)
                  - WORDs undergo WORD EXPANSION (see below).
-If any fields remain, the
+If any fields remain,
-                   first field is considered the command name and the remaining
+                   the first field is considered the command name and the remaining
                    fields are considered the arguments for the command.
                  - the WORD sequence may be preceded by VARIABLE ASSIGNMENTs: FOO=bar WORD
-                 - the WORD sequence may be preceded or succeeded by REDIRECTIONs
+                 - the WORD sequence may be preceded or succeeded by REDIRECTIONs: 2>&1
 PIPELINE:       one or more SIMPLE_COMMANDs separated by `|`
                  - the PIPELINE may begin with `!` in which case its return value
                    will be logically negated: if the last command returns 0, the
                    pipeline will return 1; if the last command returns non-zero,
                    the pipeline will return 0.
-AND-OR_LIST:    one or more PIPELINEs separated by `&&` and/or `||`
+AND-OR_LIST:    one or more PIPELINEs separated by `&&` or `||`
 LIST:           one or more AND-OR_LISTs separated by `;` or `&`
 COMPOUND_LIST:  one or more LISTs separated by `<newline>` characters
 ```